vutfitdiscord/rubbergod/cogs/README.md

 ### [MemeRepost](memerepost.py)

-Cog for handling memes with X number of reactions to be reposted to a specific channel.
+Cog for handling memes with X number of reactions to be reposted to a specific channel.\
+**Commands:**

+    - /better-meme leaderboard

 ---